CDAGaming/CraftPresence-Wow-Edition/README.md

 [![CurseForge-Availability](http://cf.way2muchnoise.eu/versions/craftpresence.svg)](https://www.curseforge.com/minecraft/mc-mods/craftpresence)

 ## Author's Note
-*   At this time, the pixel-generation/reading that makes this possible has not been verified by Blizzard.
-An email and ticket have been put in to gain approval, though until this happens, use with caution.
-*   While a video is additionally planned for how to set this up, more info on how to install can be found [here](https://gitlab.com/CDAGaming/CraftPresence/-/wikis/Install-Guide-for-World-of-Warcraft-%7C-Minified)
+*   While a video is planned for how to set this up, more info on how to install can be found [here](https://gitlab.com/CDAGaming/CraftPresence/-/wikis/Install-Guide-for-World-of-Warcraft-%7C-Minified)

 ## Port Notes
 *   Please check [here](https://www.curseforge.com/minecraft/mc-mods/craftpresence) for the Minecraft Version of this addon